 The rates of shrinkage vary across different retail sectors.
 A convenience store, for instance, is prone to higher rates of shrinkage than a gift shop.

-There are various measures retailers can take to minimize shrinkage, from employee bag checks and warning signs to advanced camera technology and security chipped products.
+There are various measures retailers can take to minimize shrinkage, from employee bag checks and warning signs to POS security settings and security chipped products.
 Check out our blog on retail theft prevention tips.

 Similar to the sell-through rate, inventory turnover a way of measuring how fast product is moving off your shelves.
 Typically, a high turnover rate is a great problem to have.
 It might mean you need to adjust your ordering, but it’s a sign of great efficiency.